aral/catts/README.md

 __Catts:__

   - __Is calm.__ It does not animate my windows.
 I don’t want cognitive complexity when I’m fast switching between apps.
-I want to switch between apps.
-(I would even drop the easing animation of the highlight between apps.
-In fact, I might just fork it and do that.)
+I want to select the app I want to switch to and switch to it.
+That’s it.

   - __Uses icons.__ There is very little cognitive load to recognising an icon.
 There’s a reason we use icons of applications in menus, etc., instead of tiny thumbnails of them.
 The same principles apply here.
-(If we showed windows within an app as well, thumbnails might make more sense there but titles would probably still suffice.
-Which leads me to…)

   - __Enables you to tell apart different windows of the same app__ (simply, by displaying the window title in the switcher alongside the icon).